DrupalizeMe/drupal_user_guide/README.txt

 This project contains the following directories:

-source
+* source

 The AsciiDoc source for the manual is in language subdirectories of the source directory.
 The index file is called "guide.txt", and it has include statements for the other files that make up the manual.

+* assets

+Images and text for use in making screen shots for the guide.

-unused
+* unused

 Some topics that were written or partially written, that we decided not to include in the final guide.

-guidelines / templates
+* guidelines / templates

 Guidelines and templates for contributors to this project are in the guidelines and templates directories, respectively.
 The guidelines are in the form of another AsciiDoc manual, with guidelines.txt as the index file.
 There are separate templates for topics covering tasks and concepts.

-scripts / output
+* scripts / output

 To build both the User Guide and Guidelines, use the scripts in the scripts directory; see below for more information.
 Currently the Guidelines document